Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 ### A Health Check API

 It is common to have a health check  API, so that you can see if the application is functioning.
-The health check gives immediate notice if connection to the database is not successful.
+You have an existing health check, but it should report a problem if connection to the database is not successful.

 ---